-The second factor is, ideally, harder to spoof than a password; it requires something the legitimate user has physical access to, like a smartphone or a security key, which leaves a hacker stuck even if they have the correct password to the account.
-Two-factor authentication is available for Apple ID, Google, Facebook, and Twitter accounts, bank websites, and other services—it's often as simple as enabling the option.
+The second factor is, ideally, harder to spoof than a password; it requires something the legitimate user has physical access to, like a smartphone with a particular authenticator app installed, a linked phone number for a push notification or SMS authentication code, or a hardware security key, which leaves a hacker stuck even if they have the correct password to the account.
+Two-factor authentication is available for Apple ID, Google, Facebook, and Twitter accounts, bank websites, and other services–it’s often as simple as enabling the option.

 If your business is looking for a two-factor authentication provider, there are a lot of options.
-Once you select a 2FA provider, users can expect to use biometrics (like Touch ID and Face ID), authenticator apps, SMS authentication, email authentication, or a physical security key to authenticate an account.
+Once you select a 2FA provider, users can expect to use biometrics (like Touch ID and Face ID), authenticator apps, SMS authentication, email authentication, or a physical security key to authenticate an account with an authentication code.